pkholland/anon/README.md

 slowing down `process_one_connection`, which then componds the problem.

-Linux has an errno code named EAGAIN which it uses when certain operations that are requested to be non-blocking are not currently possible for one reason or another.
-A common use of EAGAIN would be to set `listening_socket` above to be non-blocking, and then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be returned when the code called `accept`.
-That kind of usage would allow that thread of execution to go do something else instead of stay stuck in `accept` until someone tries to connect to our computer.
+Linux has an errno code named EAGAIN which it uses when certain operations that are requested to be non-blocking and are not currently possible for one reason or another.
+A common use of EAGAIN would be to set `listening_socket` above to be non-blocking.
+Then the call to `accept` would return -1 and set errno to EAGAIN if there were not any connections that could be returned when it was called.
+That kind of usage would allow the calling thread to go do something else instead of stay stuck in `accept` until someone tries to connect to our computer.

 But EAGAIN can also be used on the write-side of an operation.
 If `g_new_connections` were a pipe of some kind instead of the deque that is